Kahi: 2000–2007: Dancing and S.Blush

 In 2000, Kahi was chosen as the main dancer for DJ Doc's mega-hit, "Run to You".
 However, this instant success also brought her huge stress and eventually forced her to leave for a period of time.
 To make an income, she worked as a cleaner, waitress, and sales clerk.
 A choreographer in SM Entertainment gave her a chance to become a temporary dancer for BoA, which became a full-time position.
 She gradually gained fame as a dancer and her work with BoA lasted more than three years.
 Besides BoA, she was also an important backup dancer for Country Kko Kko, Jinusean, 1TYM, Lexy, Chae Yeon, Eun Ji Won, and many others.
-She was also the dance teacher for Son Dam Bi, May Doni, and Kim Jung Ah, her former bandmate.
+She was also the dance teacher for Son Dam Bi, May Doni, and Kim Jung Ah, her future bandmate.

 Around 2006, after more than five years career as a professional dancer, she began working also as a singer.
 She joined the Korean American girl group "S. Blush", whose first digital single peaked at No. 2 on the Billboard Hot Dance Chart in May 2007.
 However, due to various reasons, the band soon disbanded.

 2007–2012: Debut with After School

 In late 2007, Kahi contacted some friends in the industry at Pledis Entertainment.
 Together, they planned for and produced a new group.
 In January 2009, after years of work and selection of members, the group After School was introduced.
 After School would undergo many member changes and image changes, but Kahi remained as the leader.
 Rumours of her leaving the group had begun as early as 2010 when Pledis Entertainment initially announced she would release a solo album.
 In 2010, Kahi joined the cast of reality-variety series Yeongunghogeol (영웅호걸, "Heroes").

 The promotional campaign for Kahi's solo debut started in mid-February 2011, with the album jacket photos released on February 9 and a teaser video on February 12.
 The album photos were noted for highlighting the singer's "S-line", while netizens and news articles commented on the contrasting "black vs. white" images and "charisma" in the teaser.
 The mini-album was then released on February 14, 2011.
-The music video for "Come Back, You Bad Person" was released on February 14, 2011 and Kahi began promotional activities on 18th.
+The music video for "Come Back, You Bad Person" was released on February 14, 2011, and Kahi began promotional activities on 18th.
 In early 2012, Kahi was cast in Dream High 2, playing a teacher at Kirin Art School.